ConnorRyerson/Networking-Project/README/README.md

 These Beats allow us to collect the following information from each machine:

-- Filebeat allows you to monitor and collect log files or location, you can find graphs depicting the traffic to your server, the ammount of unique connections, the type of errors recieved by these connections.
-Aswell as the source IP, Geolocation, and url they accessed it from.
+- Filebeat allows you to monitor and collect log files or location, you can find graphs depicting the traffic to your server, the ammount of unique connections, and the type of errors recieved by these connections.
+Aswell as the source IP, geolocation, and url they accessed it from.
 - Metricbeat allows you to collect and analyze the metrics of your applications.
 Metricbeat will show Inbound and Outbound traffic, Memory usage, Disk usage, CPU usage, In and Out packetloss, and many other metrics.

 ### Using the Playbook